Facebook Ad Library Scraper Monitoring Mode Meta Instagram Ads avatar

 • Do I need to log in?
 No. It reads only the public Ad Library — no Facebook account, password, or cookies.

 • Is scraping the Ad Library legal?
 The Ad Library is public and this tool collects business/advertiser data only — never personal contact details.
-Note your results can still contain personal data, which is protected by the GDPR in the EU and similar laws elsewhere; scrape personal data only with a legitimate reason, and consult a lawyer if unsure.
+Your results can still contain personal data, which is protected by the GDPR in the EU and similar laws elsewhere; scrape personal data only with a legitimate reason, and consult a lawyer if unsure.